TEXAS ASSOCIATION OF JUDICIARY INTERPRETERS AND TRANSLATORS

 5.3.
 Qualifications for Office.
 Every director must be a member in good standing of this Corporation.
 No person who is holding public office is eligible to be a director.
 Each director shall serve without compensation except for reasonable expenses incurred for the Corporation.
 Directors appointed by the holder of any office or an officer or board of any other organization are to act in their own right and not as a representative of any interest or group.
 Each director shall be at least 18 years of age.

 5.5.
 Term of Office.
-The regular term of office for each director shall be one (1) year unless sooner terminated by death, incapacity, resignation or removal.
+The regular term of office for each director shall be two (2) years unless sooner terminated by death, incapacity, resignation or removal.
 Directors may be elected or appointed to no more than two (2) successive terms.
 A director who has served all or part of two (2) successive terms shall be ineligible for reelection for one (1) year.
 All directors shall hold office until the expiration of the term for which each was elected, until a successor has been duly elected and qualified, or until the director's prior resignation or removal as hereinafter provided.

 5.6.
 Staggering of Terms.
 The terms of the directors shall be staggered.
 In order to stagger the terms of directors, as close as possible to one-third of the directors shall be selected each year.
 In order to stagger the terms of the initial directors, upon the effective date of these Bylaws or upon the installation of the initial directors, whichever occurs later, the directors shall draw lots to determine which individuals shall serve for an initial term of one, two, or three years.